aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 In our setup, this role must be different for each team.
 You can also check that each user in each instance of Studio has their own home directory on a mounted Amazon EFS volume.

-Now go back to AWS SSO portal still logged as _User 1_ and click on **SageMaker Studio Team 2** application.
-You are redirected to a _Team 2_ Studio instance:
+Return to AWS SSO portal, still logged as _User 1_ and choose on **SageMaker Studio Team 2** application.
+You're redirected to a _Team 2_ Studio instance:

 ![](./img/signing-to-studio-2.png)